weibullguy/python-lint-plus/README.md

 ## About

-This action must be used for aplication the bids:
+This action may be used to execute the following applications:

 - [black](https://github.com/psf/black)
 - [pylint](https://www.pylint.org/)